Skip to content

 For portfolio company leadership

-• A shared, evidence-based view of where time, risk, and instability actually come from.
+• Shared, evidence-based view of where time, risk, and instability actually come from.

-• A bounded plan to move from firefighting toward managed operations.
+• Bounded plan to move from firefighting to managed operations.

 Field Examples